 Joint Credit Cards

-If you’re only an authorized user on a card you’re in the clear, but if you co-signed for a credit card you might have to pay off the bill.
+If you’re only an authorized user on a card you’re in the clear, but if you co-signed for a credit card you might have to pay off the credit card debt.
 Joint card holders may be a parent and child or a married couple.
 In some cases you may have co-signed for a card and either forgotten that you did so, or someone signed for you.
 Be sure check your credit report yearly for any possible new accounts and review accounts that are open.

 Divorcees need to keep in mind additional credit card debt responsibilities if they reside in a community property state such as Arizona, Texas, or Washington.
 In these states any property acquired during the marriage is owned jointly and will be divided upon a divorce, annulment, or death.
 Depending on your state community debt laws vary so you will need to speak with a lawyer to find out what laws might apply in your case.